How To Choose The Best Face Mask

 A disposable surgical mask is a loose-fitting, disposable device.
 It creates a physical barrier between the mouth and nose of the wearer and potential contaminants in the immediate environment.
 Surgical masks usually have a filter sandwiched between two layers of non-woven textile.
 An optional thin wire on the bridge closes the upper gap.
 The pleated mask opens to extend below the chin, adjusting to fit different faces.
 Sides, which are not airtight, have elastic loops that go around ears.
 These disposable masks should not be worn for more than 3 to 8 hours.
 They are sometimes worn over N95 masks by healthcare workers.

-A head covering and clear face shield is often worn during surgery for additional protection.
+Head coverings and clear face shields are often worn during surgery for additional protection.
 CDC says recontamination and subsequent reuse of filtering facepiece respirators (FFRs) should only be practiced as a crisis-capacity strategy.
 CDC and NIOSH do not recommend that FFRs be decontaminated and then reused as standard care.
 A genuine surgical mask will hold the water without leaking.
 Similar paper masks are commonly worn in public or in nail salons.
 But they do not filter airborne infectious agents or toxic fumes.

 Japanese Pitta Masks or Korean K57 Masks: Among the dishonorable mentions are Pitta masks (pictured above), made of porous sponge polyurethane.
 With poor filtration (≥57%), they absorb—not repel—moisture, including saliva droplets and are not effective at filtering small particles.
 Don’t let the sleek looks fool you.
 A surgical mask provides more protection from tiny particulate matter than a Pitta mask.

 CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.
 Absorbent cotton T-shirt fabric is even suggested.
 Breathing through a damp cloth while crawling on the floor of a smoke filled room reduces smoke inhalation.
-But this something-is-better-than-nothing recommendation offers a false sense of security for an aerosolized virus.
+But this something-is-better-than-nothing recommendation has many wondering if this is a false sense of security for an aerosolized virus.

 CDC Recommends DIY Bandana Face Mask Video